tellsiddh/NaviGate/README.md

 - Navigate directories using arrow keys.
 - Open directories and view file contents directly from the console.
+- Search for specific files or directories.
+- Open files with their default Windows applications.
 - Simple, lightweight, and quick to use.